Evening Garden Talks 2018/2019

 10. Flower hunting in Portugal.

-A talk about the wildflowers of Portugal. which concludes in the many beautiful Orchids I have found.
+A talk about the wildflowers of Portugal. which concludes in the many beautiful Orchids.
 Portugal is well known for beautiful wild flowers and Orchids, I have visited Portugal over twenty times and have traveled and photographed 1000 wild flowers.
-Many of these plants you can grow in your own garden.
+Surprisingly, Many of these plants you can grow in your own garden.

 12. A question of Soil Fertility.